PingrisAlexis/Hrnet-part2/README.md

 ```
 ### Edit CSS

-If you want to update the modal's CSS, you just have to overwrite the following variables:
+If you want to update the modal's CSS, you just have to overwrite the following variables on your own project:

 ````
 body {